Adi-sn/Contact-Management-System/README.md

 4. Press **F5** on your keyboard or click **Run → Run Module** in the menu

 The program should be running now!!!
+For Screenshots and other info about the Program, Refer the Attached pdf in the Repo.